AmpliconSuite/AmpliconClassifier/README.md

 `sample_name_amplicon1   /path/to/sample_name_amplicon1_cycles.txt   /path/to/sample_name_amplicon1_graph.txt`

-**To generate the input file automatically**, you can use the `make_input.sh` script, which takes a path and an output prefix.
+**To generate the multi-amplicon input file automatically**, you can use the `make_input.sh` script, which takes a path and an output prefix.

 `make_input.sh /path/to/AA/output/directory/ [some_prefix]`